pkic/pkic.org/content/blog/2014/2014-11-18-the-cost-of-creating-collisions-using-sha-1.md

 ---
-title: The Cost of Creating Collisions Using SHA-1
-authors: [Rick Andrews]
+authors:
+- Rick Andrews
-date: 2014-11-18T18:30:21+00:00
+date: "2014-11-18T18:30:21+00:00"
+dsq_thread_id:
+- 3238327616
 excerpt: SHA-1 is a cryptographic hash algorithm that is most commonly used today in TLS/SSL certificates on the Internet.
 It has almost completely replaced older algorithms like MD2, MD4 and MD5, which were phased out when practical attacks against those algorithms became widely known.
-dsq_thread_id:
+keywords:
+- attack
+- tls
+- ssl
+tags:
+- Attack
-  - 3238327616
+- SSL/TLS
+title: The Cost of Creating Collisions Using SHA-1

 ---